-##Title: MR-TRYX: Exploiting horizontal pleiotropy to infer novel causal pathways
+Title: MR-TRYX: Exploiting horizontal pleiotropy to infer novel causal pathways

-We appreciate the reviewer for the critical comments and constructive suggestions.
+We appreciate the reviewers’ critical comments and constructive suggestions.
 We have carefully addressed the comments and changed the manuscript accordingly.
-We hope that the revised manuscript has adequately addressed the reviewer's comments.
+We hope that the revised manuscript has adequately addressed the reviewers’ comments.

 Reviewer #1